University & College Rules

 Please see the FSU Graduate Bulletin (hard copy or on-line) for more details.
 The following are rules that apply from the college &/or university:

 - Students in the thesis master’s program or PhD program must register for thesis/dissertation credits each term in which a substantial amount of work is being done on the the thesis/dissertation, even if the minimum of six (6) semester hours of thesis, or 24 semester hours of dissertation, has already been met.
 Students who have completed the required course work and who continue to use campus facilities and/or receive faculty supervision but who have not made a final thesis/dissertation submission shall include in the required full-time load two (2) hours of thesis/dissertation.
 Students who have left the campus must register for at least two (2) semester hours of thesis or dissertation credit per term as long as they are receiving faculty supervision.

 - Students must register for at least one (2) semester hours of thesis or dissertation credit in the final term in which a degree is granted even if ALL the requirements for the degree have been completed in previous semesters.
 This is to cover the costs of manuscript clearance and final degree clearance.
 Any work with the major professor, committee members or use of university facilities would require registration for two (2) hours of thesis or dissertation.

 - Twelve (12) semester hours per semester constitutes a full-time load for graduate students and fellowship holders in the university.
 However, nine (9) semester hours is considered a full-time load in the Computer Science department for international students and students with an assistantship.
-During a student’s first fall semester, CIS 5935 (2) must be taken; thus during the first fall semester a full-time load for TAs and RAs is 11 hours.
 International students must obtain the corresponding form from International Studies to be signed to verify this.

 - The maximum number of hours which a graduate student may carry without special permission is fifteen (15).
 A heavier load requires approval by the dean.